rust-unofficial/too-many-lists/src/first-layout.md

 Hey it built!

-...but this is actually a really stupid definition of a List, for a few reasons.
+...but this is actually a really foolish definition of a List, for a few reasons.

 Consider a list with two elements: